Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 What does the output tell you about the theory that a traveler is more likely to encounter delays by flying in mid-afternoon than early morning?

-## Use bar charts to explore delays
+## Use bar charts to visualize delays at individual airports

-Now let's use bar charts to visualize parts of the data for individual airports and determine at which airports travelers are most likely to encounter delays.
+Now let's use bar charts to visualize delays at individual airports and determine at which airports travelers are most likely to encounter delays.

 1. Display a bar chart showing the mean departure delay by originating airport: